michipriv/codeDoku/doc/overview.md

     Docstring: Main function to handle project overview generation and output saving.

 This function does the following:
-1. Parses command line arguments to get the project path and target directory.
+1. Parses command line arguments to get the target directory.
 2. Generates the list of files and the project overview.
-3. Saves the list of files and the overview in Markdown, HTML, and JSON formats.
+3. Saves the list of files and the overview in the 'doc' subdirectory.

 Args:
     None